barbarer/py4e-int/_sources/functions/functions_writecode.rst

                 :practice: T
                 :autograde: unittest

-                Fix the 4 errors in following code for the function ``test`` so that it takes in two numbers as parameters (x and y), where x is required but y is optional and defaults to 4.
+                Fix the 5 errors in following code for the function ``remainder`` so that it takes in two numbers as parameters (x and y), where x is required but y is optional and defaults to 4.
 The function should return the remainder of x divided by y.
                 ~~~~
                 def remainder(x, y)